oarevalo/homePortals/branches/3.1-re/homePortals/readme.txt

 -----------------------------------------------------------------------
 3. System Requirements
 -----------------------------------------------------------------------
-HomePortals have been developed primarily using ColdFusion MX 7, but it also works in: ColdFusion 8 and Railo 2.
+This version of HomePortals have been developed primarily using ColdFusion 8.01 and Railo 3.
-* HomePortals have not yet been tested for BlueDragon.

-Database support is optional, and have been tested for MySQL 4 (and up), and Microsoft SQL Server (2000 and up).
-However any relation database that supports SQL should work with no problem.
+Also, HomePortals requires that creation of CFC and Java objects is enabled.